-Fiscal Analysis: The Supreme Court of Virginia indicates that this bill will increase the workload of circuit court judges, who would be tasked with hearing the petitions for modification and ruling accordingly.
+Fiscal Analysis: According to the Office of the Executive Secretary (OES) of the Supreme Court of Virginia, this bill will increase the workload of circuit court judges, who would be tasked with hearing the petitions for modification and ruling accordingly.
 The added judicial workload is indeterminate but is expected to be significant.
 Any increased workload for circuit court judges would be reflected within any future judicial workload assessments; the results of which would provide the necessary additional resources/personnel.
 The bill would also allow an appeal of the circuit court's decision to the Court of Appeals.
 The number of appeals is difficult to predict and thus the fiscal impact is indeterminate.
 Although the bill specifies that an appeal is permitted only when the circuit court's decision is "contrary to law," the Court of Appeals must address even appeals that are defaulted or waived.
 The Court of Appeals may need up to five additional Deputy Clerk positions and six additional staff attorney positions in the future to adequately handle the additional workload.
 The Courts system may submit a budget request for the 2027 Amended Budget after the required workgroup report is submitted on November 1, 2026, and implications of the bill are better understood.